REDPHOENIXVR/Query2CADAI/README.md

 2. **Web UI**
    - Launch with:
      `python -m src.web_ui`
+     By default, this launches the **Chat UI**, which includes both the Chat tab and the original pipeline UI.

+   - To launch just the original Humanoid Robot Pipeline UI (without Chat), use:
+     `python -m src.web_ui --mode pipeline`

+   **Modes:**
+   - `chat` (default): Rich UI with Chat tab and all features.
+   - `pipeline`: Only the original Humanoid Robot Pipeline UI (no Chat).

    **Chat with Query2CAD AI:**
-   The Web UI now includes a **Chat** tab, where you can have a free-form conversation with the Query2CAD AI assistant.
+   The Web UI now includes a **Chat** tab by default, where you can have a free-form conversation with the Query2CAD AI assistant.
 You can type questions or requests in natural language, click **Send**, and receive AI responses in a conversational format.
 Use the **Clear** button to reset the chat history at any time.
 You can select the backend AI model using the radio button above the chat.
    You can also export your chat history at any time via the **Export History** button, which will generate a downloadable JSON file containing your conversation.

    **NEW: Voice/Microphone Input**